Juroren

 Price

 The Prize is funded by the Caspar David Friedrich Society and carries a value of €2,500.
 The award-winner’s artwork will also be displayed in a solo exhibition at the Caspar David Friedrich Centre in Greifswald, and a limited edition of postcards featuring two of his or her motifs will be published.
 The solo exhibition will take place in four rooms of the first floor of the Caspar David Friedrich Centre.
 Due to the capacity of the space the Caspar David Friedrich Society may ask for further artworks by the winner than those submitted to the contest in order to create a good exhibition.
-The winner’s solo exhibition will take place from October 14th 2023 to December 22nd 2023.
+The winner’s solo exhibition will take place from October 2025 to December 2025.

 Transportation Insurance